AdobeDocs/commerce-operations.en/help/configuration/cli/set-mode.md

 >[!INFO]
 >
->By default, Magento uses the `var` directories to store the cache, logs, and compiled code.
+>By default, Commerce uses the `var` directories to store the cache, logs, and compiled code.
 You can customize this directory but in this guide, it is assumed to be `var`.

 ## Display the current mode

 The easiest way to do that is to run this command as the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
 If you have shared hosting, this is the user your provider gives you to log in to the server.
-If you have a private server, it is typically a local user account on the Magento server.
+If you have a private server, it is typically a local user account on the Commerce server.

 Command usage: